Dear Caring Parent,

 - I don’t like having to rush – rushing gets me tense and distracted, not to mention unpleasant

 - I don’t like the guilt I feel because I got so annoyed – it stays with me during the day and dampens my mood, starts the school day with stress for my daughter

 - I don’t like being late – people count on you being there when you said you were going to be there

-Next I listed what I’d like (which kinda spilled right out of what is important in the above), and said what was important about each:
+Next, list what you’d like and what is important about it.
+When I listed what I’d like, it kinda spilled right out of what is important in the above:

 - I want calm and upbeat mornings (see how that falls right out of WHY THIS is IMPORTANT TO ME above?) – fuels me, home feeling